ServBay PostgreSQL Troubleshooting Guide

-PostgreSQL is a powerful and feature-rich open-source object-relational database system, widely used in various web application and data storage scenarios.
-As one of the core packages within the ServBay local development environment, PostgreSQL typically runs stably.
-Nevertheless, in certain situations, you might encounter issues such as failure to start the PostgreSQL package, connection failures, performance drops, or abnormal data access.
+PostgreSQL is a powerful, feature-rich open-source object-relational database system, widely utilized for web applications and data storage scenarios.
+As a core package in the ServBay local development environment, PostgreSQL is typically stable, but you may occasionally encounter issues such as failure to start, connection errors, performance degradation, or unexpected data access problems.

 Overview

-This guide focuses on the technical issues you may encounter while managing and using the PostgreSQL package in the ServBay environment.
-We’ll begin with the most common startup and connection issues, before moving on to more advanced scenarios such as performance bottlenecks, unexpected crashes, and backup & restore operations.
-By following the steps provided, you'll be able to systematically diagnose and resolve most PostgreSQL-related problems.
+This guide focuses on technical issues you might encounter when managing or using the PostgreSQL package within ServBay.
+We'll start with the most common startup and connection problems, and move deeper into performance bottlenecks, unexpected crashes, and backup/restoration scenarios.
+By following the steps in this guide, you will be able to systematically diagnose and resolve most PostgreSQL-related issues in your local development environment.

 Prerequisites

-- The specific version of the PostgreSQL package you wish to troubleshoot has been installed via ServBay.
+- The PostgreSQL package version requiring troubleshooting is installed via ServBay.

-- You know the configuration file path and data directory for your current PostgreSQL package (usually located at
+- You know the current package’s configuration and data directory paths:

 /Applications/ServBay/db/postgresql/<version>

-). - You are aware of the database name, username, and password you are trying to connect to.
+- You know the database name, username, and password you’re trying to connect with.

 1. PostgreSQL Package Fails to Start

-When you attempt to start the PostgreSQL package via ServBay but its status shows as stopped or failed to start, it may be caused by the following:
+If you attempt to launch PostgreSQL in ServBay but its status remains stopped or fails to start, possible causes include:

 Possible Causes

-- Syntax errors or conflicts in the configuration files.
+- Syntax errors or conflicts in configuration files.

-- The port used by the PostgreSQL package (default is 5432) is already occupied by another system process.
+- The port used by PostgreSQL (default: 5432) is occupied by another process.

 Solutions